Spin-Locked Helical Currents and Charge-Neutral Spin-Channel Pumping in Altermagnetic Nanotubes: Results and discussion

-In the direct configuration, a single-spin-polarized injection drives a steady-state current density that develops a helical pattern whose handedness is locked to the spin orientation, as sketched in Figs.~\ref{figure1}(c,d).
-The helical charge flow produces an axial magnetic flux whose sign depends on the injected spin, showing the rolled altermagnet as a spin-programmable chiral nanosolenoid operating entirely without spin-orbit coupling.
+In the direct configuration, spin-selective injection into one fixed spin channel drives a steady-state current density that develops a helical pattern whose handedness is locked to the spin orientation, as sketched in Figs.~\ref{figure1}(c,d).
+The helical charge flow produces an axial magnetic flux whose sign depends on the injected spin.

-We consider a rolled altermagnet with the tube axis taken as z and the azimuthal direction as theta.
-For each spin channel, the steady-state charge flow naturally separates into an axial part and a circumferential part.
-The resulting texture is conveniently characterized by two scalar observables.
-First, a chirality angle that captures the relative weight of circumferential to axial transport, defined from the ratio of their cross-sectional averages.
-Second, a helical pitch that measures how far carriers advance along the axis per full wrap around the circumference, obtained by multiplying the circumference by the ratio of axial to circumferential averages.
-In the weak SOC regime, the screw symmetry of the cylindrical lattice fixes the helicity: spin-up and spin-down flows form helices of equal magnitude but opposite handedness, which is to say that their chirality angles and pitches are equal in size and opposite in sign.

-From the viewpoint of magnetic field generation, a long, thin-walled tube behaves as a nanoscale solenoid.
-Near the symmetry axis, the axial magnetic field is governed predominantly by the circumferential sheet current, whereas the direct contribution of the axial current to the on-axis axial field is negligible.
-Reversing the spin reverses the sense of the circumferential circulation and therefore flips the sign of the axial near field while preserving its magnitude.
-This enables a simple and robust spin programmability of the axial magnetic response.

-In linear response to a small axial drive, the circumferential component arises from an axial-azimuthal transconductance that is odd under spin reversal.
-Equivalently, exchanging the spin label reverses the sign of this cross response while keeping its magnitude, which encapsulates how a momentum-odd altermagnetic spin polarization, welded to the screw symmetry of the rolled geometry, converts an axial bias into a spin-locked helix.
-More details are given in the Supplemental Material(SM).
+Let $z$, $\theta$, $R$, and $t_{\rm w}$ denote the tube axis, azimuthal coordinate, mean radius, and wall thickness.
+The spin-resolved sheet current is {